battmanux/swiplr/README.md

   |bar   |
   |other |

-this returns a nice table `foo_list` that you can use from R
+This returns a nice table `foo_list` that you can use from R

 ```{r}
 # This is some R code calling prolog output